canonical/basic-auth-service/README.md

 ### API credentials

-The REST API requires basic-authentication for access.
+The REST API requires basic-authorization for access.

 Credentials for API access can be managed with the `manage-credentials` script.
 This allows adding, removing and listing credentials.